redmorestudio/generic-web-monitor/GENERIC-WEB-MONITOR-SPEC/16-USER-STORIES.md

  how can the CMO (or others) do a SWOT analysis/competitive analysis - pick who they go against, as well as A vs. B  - how do you find the "white area" that is interesting to attack

+ how do we handle cloudflare protected sites?  maybe totheweb?  (investigate using a comet browser plugin)

 ---